Eventual-Inc/Daft/docs-v2/index.md

     Daft is the right tool for you if you are working with:

-    - **Large datasets** that don't fit into memory or would benefit from parallization
+    - **Large datasets** that don't fit into memory or would benefit from parallelization
     - **Multimodal data types** such as images, JSON, vector embeddings, and tensors
     - **Formats that support data skipping** through automatic partition pruning and stats-based file pruning for filter predicates
     - **ML workloads** that would benefit from interact computation within a DataFrame (via UDFs)